itsmoops/react-redux-firebase/README.md

 * What file should be used for Storage Rules?
 	* Default or named is fine

-Update your personal database settings under `./src/firebase-config.js`
+Update your personal database settings under `./src/firebase-config.js`.

 #### Environment Assumptions:
-This repository is set up to deploy to 3 different Firebase environments with the following aliases: `dev`, `staging` and `prod`
+This repository is set up to deploy to 3 different Firebase environments with the following aliases: `dev`, `staging` and `prod`.

 You can associate additional Firebase databases with your project from the firebase cli tools using `firebase use --add`, which will prompt you to select another project and give it an alias.